haowu84/Checkers/README.md

 ### Checker Class:
 #### Summary
 This part describes the structure of Board class under Checker.py.
-You can import/include this class into your AI file to use this class.

 #### Variables (in the init function)
 color: color of the checker piece.